You have come to the right place if you are looking for a RealScout review.

 Usually, when a potential home buyer goes to Zillow looking for a property and finds a property from a realtor, there is always the risk that they get taken away to the listing of a competing realtor.

-Because Zillow runs ads for several real estate agents so it can happen quite often that the ads of competitors are displayed close to a realtor’s listing page on Zillow.
+Because Zillow runs ads for several real estate agents, competitors’ ads are often displayed close to a realtor’s listing page on Zillow.

-Since RealScout is built with the realtor’s interest in mind, they developed a search they call “Safe Search” to avoid the above-mentioned scenario from happening.
+Since RealScout is built with the realtor’s interest in mind, they developed a search they call “Safe Search” to avoid the scenario mentioned above from happening.

-Users or potential clients are kept inside a safe area for collaboration and of course, no ads of other agents are displayed there.
+Users or potential clients are kept inside a safe area for collaboration; of course, no ads of other agents are displayed there.